Kait Kerrigan: Work with Bree Lowdermilk

 Kerrigan is most well known for her collaborations with Bree Lowdermilk.
 Their works together include shows such as The Woman Upstairs and The Mad Ones (formerly known as The Unauthorized Autobiography of Samantha Brown) with Zach Altman.

 She and Lowdermilk collaborated on TheaterworksUSA's adaptation of Henry and Mudge, which premiered Off-Broadway in 2006 at the Lucille Lortel Theatre.
 They also worked on the project, Republic, an adaptation of William Shakespeare's Henry IV, set in Northern Ireland in the 1970s.

 In 2011, Kerrigan and Lowdermilk released their first CD, "Our First Mistake".
 The CD was a result of fan support through a campaign on Kickstarter.
 To celebrate both the CD and their fans, Kerrigan-Lowdermilk launched a series of New York City concerts under the name You Made This Tour.
 A selection of recordings from these concerts was bundled for their follow-up album, "Kerrigan-Lowdermilk Live".

 The pair made their London debut at the St James Theatre in February 2014 in a concert series produced by United Theatrical - a London-based theatrical production company run by Stuart Matthew Price and James Yeoburn.
 The featured singers included West End performers Rachel Tucker, Julie Atherton, Daniel Boys and Lauren Samuels.

 Other Work

 In July 2023, it was announced that Kerrigan would premiere her book for a new musical adaptation of F. Scott Fitzgerald's The Great Gatsby in October of that same year at the Paper Mill Playhouse.
 The musical featured music and lyrics by Jason Howland and Nathan Tysen with direction by Marc Bruni.
 The production transferred to Broadway in April 2024.

-Kerrigan co-wrote the upcoming musical Indigo with Scott Evan Davis, which will premiere in the U.K. in the summer of 2025.
+Kerrigan co-wrote the upcoming musical Indigo with Scott Evan Davis, which premiered in the U.K. in the summer of 2025.